Tokata Iron Eyes’ parents reveal ‘nightmare’ of Ezra Miller’s cult-like control

 “Otherwise, keep doing exactly what you’re doing right now – and you know what I am talking about – and then, you know, we’ll do it for you if that’s what you want.”

-Mr Iron Eyes told The Independent that Miller loaded weapons and drove to North Carolina with Tokata, and several other young females, to confront the KKK.
-FROM INTERVIEW
+Mr Iron Eyes told The Independent that Miller loaded weapons and drove to North Carolina with Tokata, to confront the KKK.

 He said that the trip was an example of Miller subjecting Tokata to “high tension situations” while their consciousness was altered on psychedelic drugs in order to assert control over Tokata.

-Miller also took Tokata to New Orleans in January where they participated in a voodoo ritual while high on LSD, according to Mr Iron Eyes.
+Miller also took Tokata to New Orleans in January where they participated in a voodoo ritual, according to Mr Iron Eyes.

 The tipping point came when the parents travelled to Miller’s farm on 30 January to see Tokata.